ddiss/lioness/readme.md

 ### Work in progress

-Functionality to initialized and unlock the dm-crypt storage area has not yet been finilized.
+Functionality to initialize and unlock the dm-crypt storage area has not yet been finalized.
 In addition to that, there is a long list of desired features:
 - store salt in GPT uuid(?)
 - mkfs.btrfs dm-crypt area
 - mkfs.exfat file-on-btrfs
 - on open: handle snapshots (reflink file)
 - expose file-on-btrfs via USB
+- raw dm-crypt option for those who don't want thin provisioning / snapshots
 - FIDO2 / webauthn using softfido or an alternative
 - OS image update from static website
 - test, test, test!